Planar boundaries and parabolic subgroups

 \begin{prop} Let $M\subset S^2$ be a planar Peano continuum with no cut points and no cut pairs.
 Then each homeomorphism of $M$ extends to a homeomorphism of $S^2$.
 Furthermore any convergence group action of a group $G$ on $M$ extends to a convergence group action on $S^2$ with limit set contained in $M$. \end{prop}

-\begin{proof} The closure of each complementary region $U$ of $S^2\setminus M$ is homeomorphic to a closed disc whose boundary $\boundary U$ is a Jordan curve by Theorem~\ref{thm:Torhorst}.
-Each pair of these discs intersects in at most one point by Lemma~\ref{lem:NoCutPair}.
+\begin{proof} According to Theorem~\ref{thm:PlanarPeano}, the closure of each complementary region $U$ of $S^2\setminus M$ is homeomorphic to a closed disc whose boundary $\boundary U$ is a Jordan curve and each pair of these discs intersects in at most one point.
 Since $M \subset S^2$, any embedded circle in $M$ that does not bound a complementary component of $M$ in $S^2$ must separate $M$.
 We will show conversely that any circle $\boundary U$ that bounds a complementary region $U$ does not separate $M$.